 Is a physical required?

 A physical exam is not required.
-We do ask that you complete the online health questionnaire and upload a copy of your latest physical exam, if available, because it helps our providers take care of you when you come to University Health Services for medical care in the future.
+We do ask that you complete the online health questionnaire located inside your patient portal, which helps our providers take care of you when you come to UHS for medical care in the future.

-What if I have a medical condition that prevents me from getting the vaccinations?
+What if I have a medical condition or religious considerations that prevent me from getting the vaccinations?

 I don't want to get the vaccines.
 Why do I need them?

 - To protect the health and well-being of both individual students and the Notre Dame community, these vaccines are required.